gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 # Testing

-Let's verify the functionality of the programs discussed in the preceding section by employing the `gtest` library, a subject you should be familiar with from the basic course.
+Let's verify the functionality of the programs discussed in the preceding section by using the `gtest` library, which you should already be familiar with from the basic course.

-The first thing to do is to create a testing environment:
+1. Create a testing environment:
 ```rust
 let system = System::new();
 ```

-Get first program of the root crate with provided `system` and the second program instance from wasm file.
+2. Retrieve the first program from the root crate using the provided `system` and the second program instance from the wasm file.

 ```rust
 let first_program = Program::current(&system);
 let second_program = Program::from_file(&system, "target/wasm32-unknown-unknown/release/second_program.opt.wasm");
 ```

-Initialize the second program by sending an empty message and then initialize the first program by passing the address of the second program to it.
+3. Initialize the second program by sending an empty message, and then initialize the first program by passing the address of the second program to it.

 ```rust
 let result = second_program.send_bytes(USER, []);